 ACKNOWLEDGMENTS:

 We thank Prof. D. Madden, for many helpful discussions throughout this project.
 We thank Prof. D. Bolon for the gift of the plasmid containing the optimized GCN4 coiled coil.
 We thank Dr. B. Guo for NEMO plasmids.
+We thank the BioMT Crystallography Core Facility and the departments of Chemistry and of Biochemistry & Cell Biology at Dartmouth for the use of the crystallography equipment and the BioMT personnel for their support.
 This research used the AMX beamline of the National Synchrotron Light Source II, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Brookhaven National Laboratory under Contract No. DE-SC0012704.
 We thank the staff at NSLS II for their support.
-This work was funded by NIH grants R03AR066130, R35GM128663 and P20GM113132, and a Munck-Pfefferkorn Novel and Interactive grant.
+This work was funded by NIH grants R03AR066130, R01GM133844, R35GM128663 and P20GM113132, and a Munck-Pfefferkorn Novel and Interactive grant.

 DISCLOSURES: